dmh2000/ProviderX/README.md

 In the following sections, 'value' and 'model' are used interchangeably, like in the Provider documentation.
 It could be an atomic value such as a string or int, but it could be a complex object.

 Each of the following sections has a link to a complete example app.
-The 'Usage' section is just an outline of how to use and probably won't build See the complete example app for a working solution.
+The 'Usage' section is just an outline of how to use and probably won't build See the complete example app for a working solution. **All the apps were started with 'flutter create' and the only files changed were pubspec.yaml and lib/main.dart.
+That's where to look for the working code.**

 ## Provider<T> Widget